A Chattanooga Weekend – 3 Days in the Scenic City!

 Dinner at Tony’s

-Tony’s Pasta Shop & Trattoria is the perfect place to end your weekend.
+Tony’s Pasta Shop & Trattoria is the perfect place to end your weekend in Chattanooga.
 One option on the menu is a pasta choose your own where you pick which pasta, sauce, and fillings.
 There will be tons left over as the servings are huge.

 Ready for Your Weekend in Chattanooga??